SpartanVII/robosuite-installation/README.md

 ## Installation Guide
 Steps to install it:
-- Go to the folder where you want to install it
+- Go to the folder where you want to install Robosuite
 - Open a terminal
 - Run the following command
   * sh robosuite-install.sh